Simple Tips to Understanding Dreams

 By now, you are starting to concretize the feeling of the dream.
-By recording the dream and then putting single-word identifications on the feeling of the dream, you are fleshing out the dream and it is taking on substantial meanings.
+Record the dream and then put single-word identifications on the feeling of the dream.
+Doing this helps you flesh out the dream and establish substantial meanings.
 Now you can begin to compare the feelings and events in your dreams with those you experience in waking life.
 For example, if you were chased in your dream, think of instances in your waking, everyday life that make you feel the same way you felt as you did whilst being chased in your dream.
 By comparing dream feelings with “real-life” waking feels we begin the gap between two worlds – the conscious and subconscious worlds.
-And when we do this, dream meanings inevitably follow.
+Ultimately, when we do this, dream meanings inevitably follow.

 4) Revisit and Observe it

 Revisit your dream and observe the people, places, activities, and events in your dream.
 Pay special attention to the people and animals in your dreams.
 What are they doing?
-What do they look like?
+How do they appear?
 What colors are dominant in the dream?
 What kind of activities are taking place?
-What is the season in the dream?
+Do you notice a season in the dream?
 Just play around in a free-associative way with the various elements in your dream.
 You can write down these thoughts, or merely ruminate in a “daydream” sort of way.
 Doing this will cause profound meanings to surface in your conscious mind.